Skip to main navigation Skip to search Skip to main content

 Research Interests

-Her research program - Sustaining Innovations in Child Health (STITCH) aims to improve child health outcomes using implementation science to understand the best methods to implement and sustain effective evidence-based innovations (i.e., practices, programs, or policies) in real world contexts.
-Through patient and public involvement, she co-designs knowledge translation strategies to facilitate the long-term use and impact of effective innovations for child health.
-Dr. Flynn offers expertise in implementation science, innovation sustainability, realist methods, qualitative research and knowledge synthesis approaches.
-Research Interests Dr. Flynn's research is focused on 5 key areas: 1.
-Evaluation of the implementation and sustainability of innovations (clinical pathways, digital technologies, new models of care) for complex childhood conditions and contexts (pain, autism, cerebral palsy, transitions in care, NICU) 2.
-Advancement of the science of implementation and sustainability of large scale health system innovations 3.
-Engagement and inclusion of children and families as partners in child health research; 4.
-Knowledge mobilization for parents and families (putting evidence into practice) 5.
-Realist methods to understand how complex health innovations work or not, for whom and under what contexts.
+Her research program - Sustaining Innovations in Child Health (STITCH) aims to improve child health outcomes using implementation science to understand the best methods to implement and sustain effective evidence-based interventions (i.e., innovations, practices, programs, or policies) in real world contexts.
+Through patient and public involvement, she co-designs knowledge translation strategies to facilitate the long-term use and impact of effective interventions for learning health systems.
+Dr. Flynn offers expertise in implementation science, with a focus on sustainability, realist methods, qualitative research and integrated knowledge translation approaches.
+Research Interests Dr. Flynn's research is focused on 5 key areas:

 Expertise related to UN Sustainable Development Goals